trimstray/nginx-admins-handbook/README.md

   - [ ] _Making a rewrite absolute (with scheme)_
   - [x] _Use return directive for URL redirection (301, 302)_
   - [x] _Configure log rotation policy_
+  - [x] _Don't duplicate index directive, use it only in the http block_

 </details>